Central America: Building local capacity

 In the historic Hurricane Mitch of 1998, 239 people died.
 In the storm of 2011, which dropped nearly twice the rainfall of Mitch, fewer than 40 people lost their lives.

 While swift evacuations and clean water save lives and protect health, they won’t change the fact that poverty has placed countless Salvadorans in harm’s way.
-They won’t address imbalances of power and wealth.
-But our approach to humanitarian work is about change from the grassroots up and we see evidence of these changes taking root.
+Emergency responses won’t address imbalances of power and wealth.
+But our approach to humanitarian work is about change from the grassroots up, and we see evidence of these changes taking root.
 When the 2011 flood struck the village of La Pelota, not only did residents evacuate safely, they conveyed a strong message to local authorities who failed to deliver appropriate aid (i.e., the water provided was unfit to drink): they sent it back.